coreycollins/alliance/README.md

 ## Introduction

-This is a skeleton app that I created to help speed up the developemnt process for new node.js web apps.
+This is a skeleton app that I created to help speed up the developemnt process for new Node.js web apps.
 It uses Backbone.js as the frontend and MongoDB for a persistence database.
-The

 #### Technologies Used